 Pecha Kucha is a concise presentation style in which the presenter tells a story with 20 slides and allocates 20 seconds per slide.
 This provides a total presentation time of six (6) minutes and 20 seconds.
 Here is an example of the Pecha Kucha Style:

 To meet the requirements for this program choice, prospective student scholars must meet the call for presentations submission deadline and be selected for presentation.
 Concurrent workshop sessions are programmed to be presented on any of the dates between Wednesday, May 29, through Saturday, June 1.
 More information on submitting for a concurrent workshop can be found here: Call for Presentations

 Applications will be reviewed by a panel of education professionals—25 scholarship recipients will be selected.
 Please review the content in the sections below to prepare your application:

 Applicant details and contact information will be requested.

-B. COVER LETTER
+B. LETTER OF INTEREST

-Compose a letter specifically addressing the following items
+Compose a letter specifically addressing the following items:

-C. TWO LETTERS OF RECOMMENDATION
+C. LETTER OF RECOMMENDATION

 The letter should answer the following questions.
 In addition, it should acknowledge that conference expenses (other than registration fees) are the responsibility of the scholarship recipient.